graphql/graphql-spec/spec/Section 3 -- Type System.md

       characters {"__"} (two underscores).
    3. The input field must accept a type where {IsInputType(inputFieldType)}
       returns {true}.
-   4. If the input field has a default value, {defaultValue} must be compatible with {inputFieldType} as per the coercion rules for that type, and coercion of {defaultValue} must not cause an infinite loop.
+   4. If the input field has a non-null default value:
+      1. {defaultValue} must be compatible with {inputFieldType} as per the coercion rules for that type.
+      2. If the input field references this Input Object either directly or through referenced Input Objects, all input fields in the chain of references which reference this Input Object must either:
+         1. have no default value; or
+         2. have a {null} default value; or
+         3. have a default value, {nestedDefaultValue}, such that the value for this field within {nestedDefaultValue} is either {null} or an empty list.
 3. If an Input Object references itself either directly or through referenced Input Objects, at least one of the fields in the chain of references must be either a nullable or a List type.